 The technology specific hurdle rates used for the Levelised Cost estimates presented in this report represent estimates of pre-tax real hurdle rates.
 The starting point for the renewable hurdle rate estimates are the post-tax nominal hurdle rates underlying the Renewables Obligation Banding Review Government Response (2012).
-The post-tax nominal rates are based on evidence from Arup (2011), Oxera (2011) and Redpoint (2010).
+The post-tax nominal rates are based on evidence from Arup (2011) and Oxera (2011).
 These post-tax nominal rates are adjusted using the following assumptions:

-- To convert post-tax nominal to pre-tax real hurdle rates, updated effective tax rate assumptions from work undertaken by KPMG (2013) (further explained below) and a 2% inflation assumption consistent with the Government's inflation target have been applied. - For technologies offered CfDs, estimated hurdle rate reductions due to the introduction of CfDs are included, which draw on analysis by Redpoint (2010).
+- To convert post-tax nominal to pre-tax real hurdle rates, updated effective tax rate assumptions from work undertaken by KPMG (2013) (further explained below) and a 2% inflation assumption consistent with the Government's inflation target have been applied. - For technologies offered CfDs, estimated hurdle rate reductions for the first delivery plan period due to the introduction of CfDs are included, which draw on analysis by NERA (2013).
+For more information see Annex H: Modelling Assumptions of the EMR December 2013 Delivery Plan documentation.